 VIDEO: Click on the picture above to watch Attorney Steve® provide a general overview of boxing match piracy cases.
-Make sure to SUBSCRIBE to our legal channel and join over 8,200 other subscribers who love our unique videos.
+Make sure to SUBSCRIBE to our legal channel and join over 30,200 other subscribers who love our unique videos.
+We have had over 3.5 MILLION video views.

-If you received a demand letter from G&G Closed Circuit Events, J&J Sports Production or Joe Hand Promotions in regard to a boxing match illegal broadcast at your commercial bar, tavern, restaurant, nightclub or other commercial establishment, you can expect to be in for a rough ride.
-If you do not pay the demands the law firm representing these companies can get very aggressive, and many times have simply filed lawsuits.
-This blog present ONE KEY DEFENSE to keep in mind.
-I am pretty sure they do not want you to know about this potential defense.
+If you received a demand letter from G&G Closed Circuit Events, J&J Sports Production or Joe Hand Promotions (or any other company on the list below) in regard to a boxing match illegal broadcast at your commercial bar, tavern, restaurant, nightclub or other commercial establishment, you can expect to be in for a rough ride.
+If you do not pay the demands requested (which can be from $5,000 to $50,0000) the law firm representing these companies can get tend to get very aggressive, and many times have simply filed federal court lawsuits.
+This blog presents ONE KEY DEFENSE to keep in mind.
+I am pretty sure they do not want you to know about this potential defense but there may also be others in your case.

 What is a motion to strike affirmative defenses?